-There’s something about Toy Story that has always irked me a bit, and if parents look deep inside, I think everyone will know they share this dark suspicion.
-Woody, the charming cowboy doll central to the machinations of the Toy Story epic is an irredeemable jerk.
+There’s something about Toy Story that is a little disturbing.
+And if you think about it, here’s the truth: Woody, the charming cowboy doll central to the machinations of the Toy Story epic is an irredeemable jerk.
 And not just because he knocked Buzz out the window that one time.
 He is the heartless villain at the center of this saga.
 Here’s why.

 Let me ask you this – why is Woody Leader for Life of Andy’s toys?
 He’s voiced by Tom Hanks, so we assume he knows what he’s doing, but does he?
 Given the trauma the toys have gone through over the course of three movies you could argue he’s actually kind of terrible at his job.
 How many life-threatening “adventures” can Woody drag the group into before they give Mrs. Potato Head or the Slinky Dog a shot at running the show?
 Ah, but Andy’s room is not a democracy.